saturneric/GpgFrontend/docs/manual/view-keypair-info.md

 #### Key Size

 The length of the master key.
+It can be said that the longer the key, the harder it is to crack the ciphertext, but at the same time, the more time it takes for a single operation.
+Generally speaking, a length of 2048 bits is safe enough.

 #### Normal Usage